 Article – #5 on our list of types of medical writing

 A scientific and medical article is the most basic and broad category of medical writing.
 These articles are publications that are based upon evidence which supports research: they can also describe some scientific or medical trend.
 The purpose of an article is to disseminate some type of information to a broad audience.
+To write these types of articles you should always consider copywriters who have adequate scientific knowledge.

 There are many different types of scientific and medical articles, but primary, secondary, specialized, featured and web are a few common ones.
 These articles vary vastly but usually are comprised of a headline, introduction, body, discussion, and conclusion.